Gyuri1/NewLocalUser-Orbital/README.md

 # NewLocalUser-Orbital

 # Workflow Description:
-When triggered, this workflow will review machines and local users in Orbital and send a Webex Alert on new user.
+When triggered, this workflow will review machines and local users in Orbital and send a Webex alert on new user(s).

 # Workflow Requirements: